Skip to content

 In two-way mode on the receive side, the adapter has to know which bus message is the response to the request it just received.
 That is the job of the receive port's Response Subscription Expression: a Boolean predicate the bus evaluates against every published message; the first match becomes the response delivered back to the caller.

 The expression is evaluated in the same engine used by send/loopback/null port subscriptions, with one important addition: it can reference values that belong to the original inbound request.
-The most useful of these is a correlation token (a request id, a unique header, a generated GUID) promoted as a variable at the start of the receive port's inbound flow and matched on the outbound side of whichever port produces the response.
+The most useful of these is a correlation token (a request id, a unique header, a generated GUID) assigned to a variable at the start of the receive port's inbound flow and matched on the outbound side of whichever port produces the response.

 EXTERNAL CALLER POST /orders X-Req-Id: abc-123 API LISTENER · RECEIVE PORT two-way, holding connection VARIABLE CAPTURE corr := header(X-Req-Id) on the inbound side Bus request message published with promoted property: corr_id = "abc-123" downstream port processes; eventually publishes a response carrying the same corr_id DOWNSTREAM SEND PORT subscribes, processes, produces response Outbound: variables.copy(corr_id) -> response message Response is republished with promoted: corr_id = "abc-123" the value the listener will match on RESPONSE SUBSCRIPTION EXPRESSION evaluated on every publish {{Promoted.Response.corr_id}} == {{Variable.corr}} match: the response with this caller's correlation token ✓ MATCH → reply

 If no message matches inside the request timeout, the caller receives a timeout status (typically 504) and the held connection is released.
-The bus state itself is unaffected — the in-flight messages are not rolled back.
+The bus state itself is unaffected, the in-flight messages are not rolled back.
 If a late response arrives after the timeout, it remains on the bus and is treated as an unsubscribed message.

 Bound to a send port, the API adapter dispatches an HTTP request to a configured endpoint.
-The send port carries the request configuration — method, URL, headers, body — and the adapter handles the dispatch and response.
+The send port carries the request configuration (method, URL, headers, body) and the adapter handles the dispatch and response.

 One-way mode fires the request and continues; the HTTP status is checked for success/failure but the response body is discarded.
 Two-way mode waits for the HTTP response and republishes it to the bus as a payload message, ready for a downstream port to subscribe to.